 For almost ten years, until her death in 2013, Vernon served the agency in a variety of ways and with the same respect and graceful passion displayed as an attorney and district court judge for Orange and Chatham counties.
 She was generous with her time as a one-on-one mentor, board member and advocate, and with her financial support.

 Vernon knew firsthand the difference mentoring and advocacy makes among children with challenges larger than they themselves can address.
 She also understood and supported community involvement in the schools, having been a founding board member of the Chatham County Education Fund, a nonprofit providing small grants to teachers in the Chatham County Schools.
 For these reasons, Vernon supported the evolution of CCT!
-(Chatham County Together!) into a Communities in Schools affiliate, since it could keep its experienced staff and proven programs of 26 years while incorporating more school involvement.
+(Chatham County Together!) into a Communities in Schools affiliate, since it could keep its experienced staff and proven programs since 1989 while incorporating more school involvement.

 Her husband, Jim Vernon, said it this way.
 “Page’s mentoring embodied the essence of CIS’s mission: ‘to surround students with a community of support empowering them to stay in school and achieve in life.’
 In fact, she achieved this very goal with her mentee Yael.
 When interviewed, Yael said, ‘Page was like a second parent to me.
 She helped me with my homework, encouraged me to stay in school, and kept me motivated.’”

 Vernon said further, “I remember Page caring for all children.
 In her professional life as lawyer, guardian ad litem and judge, she focused on child welfare in our community.
 In her volunteer effort as a mentor and in charitable giving she chose to support this organization, CIS Chatham County.”

 The Page Vernon Memorial Fund is an ongoing tribute to a highly respected local humanitarian and an investment of hope for Chatham County’s children who need it.